MrBri/dotfiles/README.md

 * `asdf plugin-add nodejs` and desired version, likely 10.x.x `asdf install nodejs 10.14.2`, set it `asdf global nodejs 10.14.2`
 * `asdf plugin-add golang` and desired version, likely 1.x.x `asdf install golang 1.11.4`, set it `asdf global golang 1.11.4`

+* `asdf reshim python` will need to be run each time a python pip binary is installed
+* `/usr/local/opt/fzf/install` install bindings for fzf
+* `tic -x ~/dotfiles/xterm-256color-italic.terminfo` italics in terminal ([@dubistkomisch](https://medium.com/@dubistkomisch/how-to-actually-get-italics-and-true-colour-to-work-in-iterm-tmux-vim-9ebe55ebc2be))

 ## manual
 * In Therm.
 In profile and color import the gruvbox color theme from this repo or gruvbox themselves.
   * Also set under profile and text set the font to Mononoki Nerd Font.
-You preference of size and boldness
+Your preference of size and boldness

 ## worthwhile "pay for" or "pay to upgrade"
 * Dash